AliSahib998/Centralize-CICD-Pipelines/README.md

-__Centralization the CI/CD Pipelines__
+__Centralize the CI/CD Pipelines__
 ================================

-Centralize the CI/CD pipelines for Java, React based applications
+Centralize the CI/CD pipelines for Java, React based applications on Gitlab

 Basic settings
 ------------